saurabhaloneai/History-of-Deep-Learning/README.md

-# speedrun implemntation of History-of-Deep-Learning
+# speedrun implemntation of History-of-Deep-Learning 🐳

 - here i am trying to implement around 60 imp DL papers. (it will be completed between aug-sep..hope so : )

-- why am I doing this? because I'm retarded, so my notes and code might be retarded sometimes.
-So, be careful.
+- why am I doing this? because I'm retarded, so my notes and code might be retarded sometimes. so, be careful.

-- Inspired by "adam-maj" - I added few more papers and few sections.
+- Inspired by **adam-maj** - I added few more papers and few sections.

 - Three stage of implemntation : From Scrath, In PyTorch And In Jax(not all but some).